tea2code/fantasy-rts/documentation/Development.md

 ## Code Style

-There is no particular code style enfored.
+There is no particular code style enforced.
 Just some simple recommendations which might help.

 ### Namespace